 The same unflavoured nature makes the Naked Whey ideal for cooking: protein pancakes, homemade protein balls and fruit shakes will all be cleaner using the Naked Whey protein powder.

-Just for the record, Naked Nutrition has a vegan protein powder too, called Naked Pea, which is cheaper and contains – you guessed it – pea protein.
+Just for the record, Naked Nutrition has a vegan protein powder too, called Naked Pea (opens in new tab), which is cheaper and contains – you guessed it – pea protein.
 Actually, the Naked Pea has more protein content than the whey version: there is 27 grams of protein in each 30-gram serving.
 Not bad.

-Unlike the previously mentioned product from Norvia, the awkwardly named Whey Better range from Bio-Synergy strips away any sign of fat and sugar for one of the cleanest protein drinks around.
+The awkwardly named Whey Better range from Bio-Synergy strips away any sign of fat and sugar for one of the cleanest protein drinks around.

 The chocolate flavour isn't particularly convincing and tastes pretty thin when mixed with water, while the ingredients list can look a little scary for those averse to chemical-sounding additives in their drinks.

 Niacinamide, Calcium Pantothenate, Pyridoxine Hydrochloride, Thiamin Hydrochloride and the tongue-twisting Cyanocobalamin are all forms of additional vitamins and minerals, but the ingredients list makes the more plant-derived products more approachable on paper.